luphord/imgwrench/README.rst

 Usage
 -----

-:code:`imgwrench` is used on the command line by piping paths to image files it, e.g.
+:code:`imgwrench` is used on the command line by piping file paths into it, e.g.

 .. code-block:: console